EPILOGUE

 A School of Seamen, A Pride of Ships:

-St. Margaret's Sea Training School 1942-46
+St. Margaret's Sea Training School 1942-46.

 Although absent from the above photo,

-Captain Frank Culbard,
+was Captain Frank Culbard.

-was also an active CMNVA supporter.
-Frank had been born into a
+Frank Culbard had been born into a

 West Coast